MicroEJ/docs/KernelDeveloperGuide/kernelCreation.rst

 -  ``mymodule.vde``: The Virtual Device to be imported in the SDK.

--  ``mymodule-workingEnv.zip``: This file contains all files produced by the build phasis (intermediate, debug and report files).
+-  ``mymodule-workingEnv.zip``: This file contains all files produced by the build phase (intermediate, debug and report files).

 .. _fms-artifacts:
 .. image:: png/firmware-multiapp-skeleton-artifacts.png